mjmrivera/mjmrivera.github.io/index.md

 ## What’s your story (as it relates to the success in the position)?
 - 2022: I graduated from Trident.
 After that I did some intensive self-study and passed my CCNA and CySA+ exams and since then I have been looking for IT roles while working.

+## Why should we hire you?
+What S.M.A.R.T achievements qualify you for success in this position?
+- **CCNA in 2 months of intense self-study along with CySA+**.
+Both are not exactly entry-level certs and thus that should show initiative and being a passionate self-directed learner and being able to be unsupervised when learning.
+- **Employment history and experience should be able to prove** that I am not only a good test taker but that I actually apply what I learn on paper.
+- **Volunteer experience should be able to prove** that I like helping people alongside with my customer service experience.
+- **The cybersecurity competition should show** that I'm not only in networking and that I'm branching out a little bit.
+- I was in the **top 500** of the NCL players that participated in the recent practice game for what that's worth
+- In my **resume**:
-- **Volunteer Experience and certifications show Initiative**
+	- **Volunteer experience and certifications show initiative**
-- **Homelab shows passionate self-directed learning**
+	- **Homelab and cybersecurity competition involvement show passionate self-directed learning**
 	- **College experience shows commitment, time management and task prioritization skills**
 	- **Work experience shows customer service skills**

-## Why should we hire you?
-What S.M.A.R.T achievements qualify you for success in this position?
+- **Regarding my work experience being an electronics associate:**
+	- I do asset protection aka loss prevention
+	- I provide excellent customer service and assistance and I enjoy doing that especially when they have problems that need to be solved
+	- I explain technical details in layman's terms
+	- On a given day, I say I help on average a total  of 10 customers a day
+	- I also collaborate with the phone people who help customers activate their phones

-### Work experience
+### Work experience FAQs
-- PC Technician:  Together with my team, we did a 1152 device refresh for a government client.
+- PC Technician: We did a 1152 device refresh for a government client.
-- Electronics Associate:  Together with my team, we support 30+ customers a day and sell 3.5 TVs a day on average.
+- Electronics Associate:  We support 30+ customers a day and sell 3.5 TVs a day on average.

 ### What are **projects** that you have done/are doing that demonstrate skills relevant to the position? ^16fc62
 - Wireshark, nmap, ss and netcat for troubleshooting